 Some of the conditions that can damage your glomeruli include:

 Minimal change disease, which is the main cause of nephrotic syndrome in children.
+Kidney tissue from people with this disease looks relatively normal under a microscope.
 Doctors don’t know why this disease stops the kidneys from working properly.
-Kidney tissue from people with this disease looks relatively normal under a microscope.
+Some potential causes of the disease include infections from viruses, allergic reactions, taking certain medications, and using non-steroidal anti-inflammatory drugs (NSAIDs)

-There are four main signs or symptoms make up nephrotic syndrome.
+There are four main signs or symptoms that make up nephrotic syndrome.
 They are:

 - Too much protein in your urine.
 Doctors call this proteinuria.